gumaerc-testorg/3.052-spring-2007/content/pages/readings.md

 ---
 content_type: page
+description: This page lists the assigned readings for each lecture session, plus the paper for the podcast associated with some sessions.
 learning_resource_types:
 - Readings
 ocw_type: CourseSection
 title: Readings
 uid: e6456c8b-3f6d-c6b1-82cd-f37e5b941d0c
+video_files:
+  video_thumbnail_file: null
+video_metadata:
+  youtube_id: null
 ---

 This page lists the assigned readings for each lecture session, plus the paper for the podcast associated with some sessions.